denislaliberte/charpentier/roadmap.md

 Charpentier is your team automation tools, it's help to integrate all the tools for your multiple projects with diverse technical requirements.

+It's wrap the mos frequently use command of yours projects with a common cli intergface It's help document and standardise automation across projects

 ### Current state

 Right now Charpentier is only a command line application skeletton, you can use it as a base